 It is strong and solid.
 It will not be penetrated.
 I will hold this shield in front of my heart, and through the strength of God’s might, those darts will be deflected.
 They will fall to the ground, powerless.
 With this shield in hand, I can stand against the schemes of the evil one who wants me to succumb to the flaming darts of my own thoughts.

 When I am under attack, I will raise my shield.

 Friend, I hope you will, too.

-Lord, You are strong and mighty.
+You are strong and mighty.
 You can defend my heart against the attacks of my own thoughts.
 Those flaming darts are not from You.
 They are from the enemy.
 Today, I take up my shield of faith.
-Lord, help me to remember who I am in You.
-Help me to feel confident in Your love.
-Help me to cling tightly to my shield as I obey Your calling so that You might be glorified.
+Lord, help me remember who I am in You.
+Help me feel confident in Your love.
+Help me cling tightly to my shield as I obey Your calling so that You might be glorified.